What Is Juneteenth?

 Pan-African flag heart shape.
 Afro-American flag.

-AIS Network declared Juneteenth a paid company holiday as of June 19, 2020, and it’s so exciting to work for a company that recognizes the magnitude of this day.
-It is a time for remembrance of the enslaved black people who learned of their freedom.
-As a black woman, I can attest to not feeling fully supported in past workspaces and feeling unheard.
-To work for a company that accepts us ALL for who we are is something we all wish for, and I’m happy to be a part of this team.
+Since June 19, 2020, AIS Network has officially declared Juneteenth a paid company holiday.
+It is truly inspiring to work for a company that acknowledges the significance of this day, which serves as a reminder of the enslaved black people who learned about their freedom.
+As a black woman, I can attest to not feeling fully supported in previous workplaces and feeling unheard.
+We all desire to be part of a team that embraces and accepts everyone for who they are, and I am grateful to be part of such a team.

-During a tumultuous time in our country, the death of George Floyd, and the protests that followed, Virginia Governor Ralph Northam made Juneteenth a permanent statewide paid holiday on October 13, 2020.
-Northam announced his plan to make Juneteenth a paid holiday during the protests in June and followed up with the paid holiday off that month as well.
-As of last year, Juneteenth has become recognized as a federal holiday in the state of Virginia.
+Amidst the unrest caused by the death of George Floyd and the ensuing protests, Virginia Governor Ralph Northam declared Juneteenth a permanent statewide paid holiday on October 13, 2020.
+He had initially proposed the idea during the June protests and followed through with the paid holiday that same month.
+Since then, Juneteenth is now a federal holiday in Virginia.